-Ambassadors and Alumni make appearances at community events in Oregon and SW Washington.
-To request an ambassador or alumnus at your event please fill out the form below.
-If you have questions please contact Rhonda Rosemus at Rhonda.Rosemus@trailblazers.com
+Ambassadors and alumni participate in appearances at community events in Oregon and SW Washington.
+To request an ambassador or alumnus for your event, please complete this form.

 Brian Grant was born on March 5, 1972 in Columbus, Ohio.
 He attended Xavier University from 1990-1994.
 Before being drafted by the Sacramento Kings in the 1994 NBA Draft.
 In his 12 years with the NBA he played for five teams; the Sacramento Kings, Miami Heat, Los Angeles Lakers, Phoenix Suns and the Portland Trail Blazers.
 Grant played on the NBA All-Rookie First Team in 1995, and was a two-time Horizon League Player of the Year from 1993-94.
 Grant is known throughout Portland and other cities for his contributions to the community.
 He served as the spokesperson for Ronald McDonald House Charities in Oregon and Southwest Washington while he was with the Trail Blazers.
 During his time in the NBA, Grant started his own foundation to assist seriously ill children and their families and under-privileged youth.
 It was due to his generosity and selflessness, that Grant was awarded the J. Walter Kennedy Citizenship Award in 1999.
 In November of 2008, Grant was diagnosed with Parkinson’s disease.
 Grant recreated the Brian Grant Foundation with a new mission focusing on education and awareness of Parkinson’s disease.
 Grant currently resides in Portland, Oregon with his family, where the Brian Grant Foundation is headquartered.